taskflow/taskflow/README.md

 f1_module_task.precede(f2C);
 ```

-Similarly, `composed_of` returns a task handle and you can use the methods
+Similarly, `composed_of` returns a task handle and you can use
-`precede` and `succeed` to create dependencies.
+`precede` to create dependencies.
 You can compose a taskflow from multiple taskflows and use the result
 to compose a larger taskflow and so on.